cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - what should I do if I have the symptoms?
 - what to do in case having symptoms
 - when should I consult a doctor?
+- I have corona
+- Me and my son are both positive
+- Wat if I have symptoms
+- What do I do when I notice that am infected
+- What do I do when I notice the symptoms
+- What should I do if I got corana
+- Who to contact if you have this symptoms

 ## intent:prevention_medicine